BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 #### Day 3, Hyères -> Fréjus

 Given that the heatwave mentioned earlier was starting and we had quite a few kilometers to do, we decided to start earlier and left by 5AM.
+The goal for the day was to meet our friends near Fréjus.

-Wrong road due to the bicycle path.

-Going uphill, the road is very narrow and very much in use by all sorts of lorries which can block both ways given how tight the laces are.
-Not very safe for bicycles.
+We went back to the previous day's bicycle path and headed towards Bormes-les-Mimosas.
+The road started to go uphill towards the Col de Gratteloup.
+However, this road is very narrow and very much in use by all sorts of lorries which can block both ways given how tight the laces are.
+As a result, I wouldn't recommend it when cycling.
+We'll see the alternative later in this post.

-You truly are in a valley between two small mountains.
+The road gets better going downhill as it is way larger and more beautiful.
+You find yourself in a charming valley between two small mountains.
+Bonus, it becomes completely flat quite quickly so you can really get the kilometers in.

+We stopped for a quick second breakfast at La Môle headed back towards Fréjus.
+Once you reach Port Grimaud, the road follows the Mediterranean until Fréjus.

+We reached the campsite near Fréjus at around 10AM and it was already 31°C under shelter, I'll let you imagine what it was like under the sun.
+We stopped for a couple of days for some well-deserved rest enjoying the beaches under the shadows of palm trees.

+The bikemap for day 3:

+- bikemap

+During those two days of rest, we visited a few things and most notably the ruins of [the Malpasset dam](https://en.wikipedia.org/wiki/Malpasset_Dam), one of the worst civil disaster in France during the twentieth century.
+It was really humbling stuff.

+- picture

 #### day6